 - Contain specific limitations regarding its scope and the geographical area covered

 - Clearly indicate the length of time that restrictions will apply

-- Be ancillary to part of, or included in an otherwise enforceable agreement
+- Be ancillary to, or part of, an otherwise enforceable agreement

 A common method of seeking relief in the face of competitive harm or employee restriction in non-compete disputes is to seek a temporary injunction (TI) or temporary restraining order (TRO).
-This will allow the injured party a greater allotment of time to construct a defense and also why it is critical to act quickly.
-A thorough defense can involve gathering evidence, witness testimony, and relevant documentation.
+This will allow the injured party time to construct a defense and also stops the potentially injurious activity – that's why it is critical to act quickly.
+Constructing a thorough defense can involve gathering evidence, witness testimony, and relevant documentation.

 In order to secure a temporary injunction in Texas, an applicant must show that:

 - The petitioner has a right to the relief

 - There exists a probably, imminent, and irreparable potential for damages

 - There is no other adequate remedy at law

 Damages in these cases can take many forms.
 For example, in a misappropriation case, a party may be able to recover profits from the use of trade secrets, the value an investor may have paid for the information, as well as potential royalties.